benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 certificate is valid for the hostname given in this config.
 If not, or if the TLS certificate is otherwise invalid, the client MUST either disconnect or MAY warn the user of the dangers and ask for user confirmation.
-Such warning and confirmation MAY only be allowed at original configuration and MUST NOT be allowed during normal everyday connection.
+Such fallback with warning and confirmation is allowed only at original configuration and MUST NOT be allowed during normal everyday connection.

-If the server had a valid TLS certificate during original configuration and the TLS certificate is invalid during normal connection, the client MUST disconnect.
+If the server had a valid TLS certificate during original configuration and the TLS certificate is later invalid during normal connection, the client MUST disconnect.

-If the problem is that the TLS certificate expired recently, the client MAY not consider that a failure during normal connection and use other recovery mechanisms.
+As an exception, if the problem is that the TLS certificate expired recently, the client MAY choose to not consider that a failure during normal connection and MAY use other recovery mechanisms.

 ### authentication